arajay/7D2D-MODS/README.md

 Converts broken POI vending machines into loot containers with custom loot list.
 Vending machine may contain cash, dukes, mega crush and/or candy.

 ### More Zombies
-Increases biome ambient spawn rates.
-Refactors roaming hordes to be MUCH larger, and greatly increases the maximum simultaneous entity count.
+Disables biome-based ambient spawns.
+Refactors gamestage hordes to be MUCH larger, and greatly increases the maximum simultaneous entity count.

 ## Proposed Mods